About Cloud Nine Doodles

-Cloud Nine Doodles is a Washington Doodle breeder located in Lynden in the beautiful Pacific Northwest – right on the Canadian border.
-We are a few hours away from the great city of Seattle, so it makes for a perfect road trip to bring home your new best friend, or the puppies can be delivered to the SeaTac Airport for flight nanny transport in the United States.
+Cloud Nine Doodles is a top-quality, ethically responsible Washington Doodle breeder, with very high breeding standards.
+We are located in Lynden, WA; just a few hours away from the great city of Seattle makes for a perfect road trip to pick up your new best friend.
+Delivery to SeaTac Airport, Portland, or Spokane is available as well as flight nanny options.
 Many times, we make the flight nanny trip ourselves to reduce stress and anxiety for the puppy.

-We have Bernedoodle and Double Doodle puppies available for adoption at various times throughout the year.
+Bernedoodle and Double Doodle puppies are available for adoption at various times throughout the year.

 Our Story

-Hi, my name is Sally and I am the founder of Cloud Nine Doodles.
-My daughter, Tayler, has joined the crew over the past few years, and she’s doing a great job raising some very amazing puppies.
+Hi, my name is Sally, and I am the founder of Cloud Nine Doodles; a Washington doodle breeder.
+My daughter Tayler has joined the crew over the past few years, and she’s doing a great job raising some very amazing puppies.

 I come from a family of dog breeders.
 Growing up, my mother raised multiple kinds of dogs including; Great Danes, Dobermans, Rottweilers, and Schnauzers.
-I learned a lot from her, and it helped spark my passion for raising the best puppies ever.
+I learned a lot, and it helped spark my passion for raising the best puppies ever.

 At Cloud Nine we have bred a variety of puppies over the years, including Maltese, Vizslas, and Schnoodles.
-We have now turned our attention to one of the most amazing breeds we’ve ever enountered; the Doodle.
-We’ve worked hard to make some unique mixes including the very popular Bernedoodle and the lovable Double Doodle (Goldendoodle x Labradoodle; both breeds have been growing in popularity over the past several years.
+We have now turned our attention to one of the most amazing breeds we’ve ever encountered; the Doodle.

-We make it our mission to bring happiness and joy to families by placing the best puppies in their lives.
+As a Washington Doodle breeder, we make it our mission to bring happiness and joy to families by raising the best puppies possible.
 We are so excited to partner with you in your journey to find your new furbaby friend.
-It brings us tremendous joy to place those puppies into the outstretched arms of their new families and welcome them all into the Cloud Nine Doodles Family.
-From breeding fully health tested dogs, to raising the puppies in our home and preparing them for their new families… we put our heart and soul into what we do; and we always treat our prospective families the way we like to be treated.
+It brings us tremendous joy to welcome puppies and human families alike into the Cloud Nine Doodles Family.
+From breeding fully health tested dogs, to raising the puppies in our home and preparing them for their new families… we put our heart and soul into what we do.
+The Golden Rule is our rule… we treat you the way we want to be treated.
 Our goal is to get you on Cloud Nine!

 We Love Doodles